 Clear security in under 5 minutes

 Almost all TSA PreCheck travelers clear through security in less than 5 minutes.
-In fact, according to TSA data, 95% of PreCheck passengers waited less than 5 minutes to clear security in August 2022.
+In fact, according to TSA data, 99% of PreCheck passengers wait less than 10 minutes to clear security.

 Over 200 airports with TSA PreCheck

-There are more than 200 airports that offer TSA PreCheck screening lanes — including all major airports in the U.S. You can browse an interactive map with all participating airports on the TSA website.
+More than 200 airports offer TSA PreCheck screening lanes, including all major airports in the U.S. The TSA website has an interactive map of all participating airports.

 How to get TSA PreCheck